klg92/CS0449/README.md

 myshell is a basic shell, similar to bash

-craps uses a given device driver kernel module (/dice/dev) to play the game of craps
+craps uses a given device driver kernel module (dice_dev) to play the game of craps